AfrikaBurn/TMI/README.md

 # Tribe Mobilisation Infrastructure

-Social networking tools to empower and mobilise communities into realising their own ideas:
+Social networking tools to empower and mobilise communities so that they may realise their own ideas:

 * **Find**, **create** and **share** resources.
 * **Collaborate**, **cultivate** and **coordinate** projects.